 Wait, what results do I want?
 And can I do better?

 Email marketing, what’s that?

-If you can resonate with the above in any way, it’s best to check these pretty basic, yet widespread errors that people make in their Email Marketing Strategies.
+If you can resonate with the above in any way, it’s best to check these pretty basic, yet widespread errors that Salon and Spa owners make in their Email Marketing Strategies.